Contact Us:

 Kenneth Tyler and Dieu Donné are honored to have established this Fellowship in memory of Marabeth Cohen-Tyler.

-Caroline Ongpin is the 2025 Marabeth Cohen-Tyler Print/Paper Fellow.
-Her eight-month fellowship begins in late March, 2025.
+Andrew Betancourt is the 2026 Marabeth Cohen-Tyler Print/Paper Fellow.
+His eight-month fellowship began in January, 2026.

 Past Fellowship recipients